BillSkentos/Movie-API-/README.md

 # MovieFlix  2020 Web Service

-This is a web service built in flask that lets a user interact with a movie information website using a RESTFUL API
+This is a web service built in flask and mongodb that lets a user interact with a movie information website using a RESTFUL API .
+***RUNS ONLY ON LINUX

 ## Instructions